-Section 41 - Decisions of the Board
+Section 47 - Decisions of the Board.

 All decisions of the Board shall be in writing, and a copy of each decision shall be sent to the applicant and to the Codes Enforcement Officer and the City Manager.
 The Board shall also retain in its files a copy of each decision, which files shall be available for inspection by the public.
 Each decision shall set forth fully the reasons for the decision of the Board and the findings of fact on which the decision was based.
-Such findings and reasons shall include references to the standards of appropriate subsections of Section 41, where the appeal is for a variance or a special exception.
+Such findings and reasons shall include references to the standards of appropriate subsections of Section 46.2.e., where the appeal is for a variance or a special use permit.

-ARTICLE 12 - AMENDMENTS
+ARTICLE 13 - AMENDMENTS

-Section 42 - Declaration of Policy
+Section 48 - Declaration of Policy.